Frequently Asked Questions

 Refugees who are being sponsored under this programme do not spend any time at Āhuru Mōwai o Aotearoa, the Māngere Refugee Resettlement Centre, and are instead resettled straight into the community.

-This website has been developed to provide your organisation with information to guide you through the application process for the Community Sponsorship programme.
+The Community Refugee Sponsorship website has been developed to provide your organisation with information to guide you through the application process for the Community Sponsorship programme.
 If your organisation's application is successful, further resources and information about the sponsorship process will be made available to Approved Sponsors.

 We regularly update the website with new information and resources, and continue to add responses to your questions so check this space regularly.

-The following page gives you an overview of the application process: Get Involved
+The following page gives you an overview of the application process: Get Involved.

 Application documents as well as supporting documents such as the Sponsorship Overview and Phase One toolkit can all be found on the same page.